HotPantz/project-honeypot/README.md

 ```
 .
-├── fshell             # Executable file after build
+├── .env                  # Environment configuration file
-├── headers
+├── .gitignore            # Git ignore rules
+├── dashboard             # Flask dashboard for visualization and control
+│   ├── app.py            # Main Flask application
+│   ├── static/           # Static assets for the dashboard
+│   ├── templates/        # HTML templates for the dashboard
-│   └── shell_parser.hpp   # Header file for parsing shell input and managing command nodes
+│   └── venv/             # Virtual environment for Python dependencies
-├── Makefile           # Build file for easy compilation
-├── README.md          # Documentation for the project
+├── data/                 # Data files used by the project
-└── src
-    ├── fshell.cpp         # Main program file that runs the simulated shell
+├── logs/                 # Directory containing shell command log files
-    └── shell_parser.cpp   # Source file for parsing shell commands and handling input tokens
+│   ├── shell_log_2024-11-12_16-04-23.txt
+│   ├── shell_log_2025-02-02_19-21-44.txt
+│   └── ...               # Additional log files
+├──

+mariadb_setup.sh

+      # Script to set up the MariaDB database
+├──

+mariadb_tables.txt

+    # SQL commands for database tables
+├──

+pseudonyms.txt

+        # List of pseudonyms for simulated users
+├──

+README.md

+             # Project documentation
+├── shell-emu             # Honeypot emulator directory
+│   ├── bin/              # Contains the `fshell` executable after build
+│   ├── headers/          # Header files (e.g., for shell parsing)
+│   └── ...               # Additional source files and assets
+├── ssh-server            # SSH server simulation files
+│   └── ssh_server.py     # Python script for the SSH server
+├──

+ssh_user_setup.sh

+     # Script for setting up simulated SSH users
+└──

+TODO.md

+               # Project to-do list and roadmap
 ```

 ### Key Files

 - **fshell.cpp**: Implements the main loop and command execution logic for the honeypot.
-It uses a linked list to manage command tokens and interacts with the shell_parser module to handle various shell functionalities.
+It uses a linked list to manage command tokens and interfaces with the shell parser to simulate shell functionalities.
-- **shell_parser.hpp & shell_parser.cpp**: Define and implement the Node class and parsing functions for command tokens. `shell_parser.cpp` provides utilities for tokenizing commands, handling redirections and pipes, and simulating command execution.
+- **shell_parser.hpp & shell_parser.cpp**: Define and implement the parsing functions and the Node class for command tokens.
+These files handle tokenizing input, managing command sequences, redirections, and pipes.
-- **Makefile**: Automates the build process, compiling all necessary files into the `fshell` executable.
+- **Makefile**: Automates the build process, compiling all necessary files into the `fshell` executable located in `shell-emu/bin/`.
+- **dashboard/app.py**: Runs the Flask dashboard for monitoring and control.
+- **ssh-server/ssh_server.py**: Emulates the SSH server that provides an interactive shell interface to external connections.

 ## Installation